 Based on the most recent data, several observations stand out with respect to affordability in South Dakota.
 Based on these trends, South Dakota’s competitive advantage with respect to the pricing of its public universities appears to be weakening.

-- Tuition and fees at public universities for in-state students rose faster in South Dakota (72.9 percent) from 2005-06 to 2015-16 than in any other state in the upper Midwest.
-The same was true of total price (70.2 percent growth in South Dakota) over this period.
+- Tuition and fees at public universities for in-state students rose faster in South Dakota (68.8 percent) from 2006-07 to 2016-17 than in most other states in the upper Midwest.
+The same was true of total price (66.6 percent growth in South Dakota) over this period.

-- Average grant aid rose by only 0.6 percent in South Dakota from 2009-10 to 2014-15, the smallest level of growth among all states in the upper Midwest.
+- Average grant aid rose by only 11.3 percent in South Dakota from 2008-09 to 2015-16, by far the smallest level of growth among all states in the upper Midwest.

 - Data are presented on an annual (“per academic year”) basis.
 The year range of each indicator is based on the availability of data.

-- Analyzed institutions include all degree-granting, public four-year colleges and universities in the United States with the exception of tribal institutions and institutions in the District of Columbia.
+- Analyzed institutions include all degree-granting, public four-year colleges and universities in the United States with the exception of tribal institutions, US service academies, and institutions with selected special-focus Carnegie classifications.